 Quick Tip: With the

 Image File Execution Optionsbranch selected, you can do a search for

 autoreactivator.exein the Registry Editor to find and manually remove every occurrence of the debugger value.

 - Exit the Registry Editor.

-You should be able to start Office programs (and any programs that were put into the sleep mode using AVG or Avast) now.
+You should be able to start Office programs (and any programs that were put into sleep mode) now.

 6 thoughts on “[Fix] Windows cannot find Winword.exe or Excel.exe — Can’t open Any Program”